So you’ve decided to invest in a wood pellet grill but still haven’t decided which brand to buy.

 Top Traeger Grills

-We’ve got a full guide to the best Traeger grills which goes in to a lot more detail, or read on to get the overview to help you decide between a Pit Boss or a Traeger
+We’ve got a full guide to the best Traeger grill reviews which goes into a lot more detail or read on to get the overview to help you decide between a Pit Boss or a Traeger

 One thing to note is that Traeger updated their grill lineup for 2019 with some new features and they also changed how they name each model.

 For the new 2019 models, the number in the product name refers to the cooking surface.